oudelaar/TiledC/README.md

 B) Convert sam file to raw sparse contact matrix:

 Use script TiledC_sam2rawmatrix.pl.
+This script needs 2 input files:
+- The sam file created in the previous step
+- A file containing the coordinates of the restriction fragments in the genome you’re analysing, see mm9_dpnII_coordinates_head.txt for an example containing the first 10 lines of such a file

-Instructions can be found in the comment lines in the script.
-This script also outputs a bed file that specifies the coordinates of each bin number.
+Further instructions can be found in the comment lines in the script.

+This script generates a raw matrix and a bed file which specifies the coordinates of each bin number.

 Example: